seanpmaxwell/Trool/README.md

-# Trool, the TypeScript/NodeJS Rule Engine
+# Trool - the TypeScript/NodeJS Rule Engine
-<p>Get your rules out of your code so non-engineers can make updates over time</p>
+<h3>Get your rules out of your code so non-engineers can make updates over time</h3>

 ## Features